 Here, federal and State laws prohibited State employees from referring clients to a particular facility.
 The agency kept a list of all qualified facilities and the client or the client's family selected the facility from the list.
 Thus, the "matter" of selecting the facility was not a "matter" over which the employee had any review or disposition authority.
 Further, the agency had an individual who screened potential clients.
 After reviewing the applications, the screener assigned the clients to employees.
 It was agency procedure to assign employees to handle clients from a particular facility.
 Clients who resided in or selected the husband's facility would not be assigned to his spouse.
-Thus, the "matter" of deciding eligibility for applicants at her husband's facility was not a "matter" over which the employee had any review or disposition authority.
-As the agency would not assign the employee to clients who lived at her husband's facility, she would not evaluate the quality of care given at his facility.
-Thus, the "matter" of deciding quality of care was not a "matter" over which she had any review or decision making authority.
+Thus, the "matter" of deciding eligibility for applicants at her husband's facility was not a "matter" over which the employee to clients who lived at her husband's facility, she would not evaluate the quality of care given at his facility.
+Thus, the "matter" of deciding quality of care was not a "matter" over which she had any review or decision-making authority.